-Blockchain is a decentralised, distributed ledger technology that allows for the secure and transparent recording of transactions.
-It has the potential to revolutionise a wide range of industries, including transport.
+Blockchain is a decentralized, distributed ledger technology that allows for the secure and transparent recording of transactions.
+It has the potential to revolutionize a wide range of industries, including transport.

 In this blog post, we will explore four ways in which blockchain is disrupting the transport industry and how companies are using the technology to improve efficiency, reduce costs, enhance safety and compliance, and ensure fair compensation for drivers.